 The judge may or may not order spousal support at divorce, and will look at a number of factors to determine whether spousal support is appropriate and, if so, for how long.
 It is a goal of the family court for both divorcing spouses ultimately to become self-sufficient.
 Spousal support is more likely to be ordered where there is a significant disparity in the parties’ incomes, for example, where one spouse has not worked in recent years.
 How much support the judge orders will depend, among other factors, on the standard of living during the marriage and the spouses’ relative incomes.

 If you and your spouse are considering divorce, seek advice from an experienced divorce lawyer.
-Stephanie L. Williams, Attorney at Law, is a Certified Family Law Specialist with significant expertise in all aspects of divorce and separation in California.
+Williams Family Law is a Certified Family Law Specialist with significant expertise in all aspects of divorce and separation in California.
 To schedule a consultation, contact us today.